MikiP98/MultiScaler-Plus/README.md

-# AutoUpscale
+# MultiScaler Plus

 ## Universal app for scaling images

-AutoUpscale is a universal app for scaling images using various algorithms.
+**MultiScaler Plus** is a universal app for scaling images using various algorithms.
 It can be used as a command line tool, a webUI, or as a console application.

 This app has **2** active versions [**Main (release)**]() and [**Dev (beta)**]()